Eating, Drinking & Cooking

 The Halls Café does close at certain times of the year.
 Such times, however, will fall outside of the academic year.
 For example, there is a period over the summer vacation when the Halls Café is closed for an extended period for maintenance works to be carried out.

-Throughout the year free dinners known as dine-ins are held for Monash Residential Services residents in the Function Room.
-These dine-ins can be pasta nights, Mexican nights or other themes.
+Throughout the year, free dinners known as dine-ins are held for Monash Residential Services residents in the Function Room.
+These dine-ins are organised by the Residential Support Teams, and are often themed.

 Residents are advised never to leave the kitchen while cooking as this is how several fires have started in the past.